mkmaslov/archsetup/README.md

     Frequency: +267.747ppm
 ```

-## Comments
+# Comments
-### Comment 1
-I once broke my installation by running `pacman -Syu` on a system with an unsynchronized clock.
+[^C1]: I once broke my installation by running `pacman -Syu` on a system with an unsynchronized clock.
 The operation freezed with "GPG key from the future" error.
 After reboot, `initramfs.img` was corrupted and the system was not booting.